hhandika/segui/website/docs/quick_start.md

 ## CLI or GUI

-If your answer is yes to any of the following questions, you should use the CLI version of the app. otherwise, either GUI or CLI will serve your need.
+If your answer is yes to any of the following questions, you should use the CLI version of the app.
+Otherwise, either GUI or CLI will serve your need.

-1. Are you planning to run the app on a High-Performance Computing (HPC) cluster or Linux system?
+1. Are you planning to run the app on a High-Performance Computing (HPC) cluster?
 2. Do you run SEGUL as part of a pipeline?
 3. Do you you need the utmost efficiency?

 ## Installation

 Follow the installation instruction for your operating system.
 The CLI is available for Linux, MacOS, and Windows.
-The GUI is available for Windows, macOS, iOS, iPadOS, and Android.
+The GUI is available for Linux, macOS, Windows, iOS, iPadOS, and Android.

 The fastest installation route for CLI is using the pre-compiled binaries [here](./installation/install_binary).
 Get the most up to date link for GUI installation [here](./installation/install_gui).